Print

 • Dairy-Free: If you are completely dairy-free, feel free to use olive oil instead of butter or even some vegan butter!

 • Turkey Breast Weight: You can still easily use this recipe with a turkey breast that is less than 8 pounds or more than 9 pounds.
-Simply let the smoker temp and internal temp be your guide (see recipe card, below).
+Simply let the smoker temp and internal temp be your guide.

-• Aluminum Pan: Yes, you can cook this in an aluminum cooking tray – if you do make sure you place a wire baking rack inside the pan and then place the turkey breast on top – that way the smoke will still encircle it AND you will catch all those drippings so you can make turkey gravy!
+• Aluminum Pan: Yes, you can cook this in an aluminum cooking tray – if you you place a wire rack on top of the pan and then the turkey breast on top – that way the smoke will still encircle it AND you will catch all those drippings so you can make smoked turkey gravy!

 • Wood Chips: I recommend cherry wood or apple wood for this recipe.